dojo/framework/docs/en/testing/supplemental.md

 -   setProperty
 -   destroy

-#### Dojo Mock Middleware
+### Dojo mock middleware

-There are a number of mock middlewares available to support testing widgets that use Dojo middleware.
+There are a number of mock middleware available to support testing widgets that use the corresponding Dojo middleware.
 The mocks export a factory used to create the scoped mock middleware to be used in each test.

-##### Mock `node` Middleware
+#### Mock `node` middleware

 Using `createNodeMock` from `@dojo/framework/testing/mocks/middleware/node` creates a mock for the node middleware.
 To set the expected return from the node mock, call the created mock node middleware with a `key` and expected DOM node.